Loading...

 Choose Whole Grain or Sourdough Bread

 Opt for whole grain or sourdough bread instead of white bread.
-These options are digested more slowly, leading to a more gradual release of glucose.
+These options are digested more slowly, leading to a more gradual increase in blood sugar levels.

 Drink a glass of water before or with your meal.
-Adequate hydration can help with the metabolism of carbohydrates.
+Proper hydration can aid in the digestion and processing of carbohydrates.

 healthspan-mbl